matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

-Relation events behave no different from other events in terms of room history visibility, which means that some relations might not be visible to a user while they are not invited or has not joined the room.
+Relation events behave no different from other events in terms of room history visibility, which means that some relations might not be visible to a user while they are not invited or have not joined the room.
 This can cause a user to see an incomplete edit history or reaction count based on discrete relation events upon (re)joining a room.

 Ideally the server would not include these events in aggregations, as it would mean breaking